Alcibiades: Battles of Abydos and Cyzicus

 After an interlude of several months in which the Peloponnesians constructed new ships and the Athenians besieged cities and raised money throughout the Aegean, the next major sea battle took place the spring of 410 BC at Cyzicus.
 Alcibiades had been forced to flee from Sestos to Cardia to protect his small fleet from the rebuilt Peloponnesian navy, but as soon as the Athenian fleet was reunited there its commanders led it to Cyzicus, where the Athenians had intelligence indicating that Pharnabazus and Mindarus, the Peloponnesian fleet commander, were together plotting their next move.
 Concealed by storm and darkness, the combined Athenian force reached the vicinity without being spotted by the Peloponnesians.
 Here the Athenians devised a plot to draw the enemy into battle.
 According to Diodorus Siculus, Alcibiades advanced with a small squadron in order to draw the Spartans out to battle, and, after he successfully deceived Mindarus with this ploy, the squadrons of Thrasybulus and Theramenes came to join him, cutting off the Spartans' retreat.

 The Spartan fleet suffered losses in the flight and reached the shore with the Athenians in close pursuit.
-Alcibiades' troops, leading the Athenian pursuit, landed and attempted to pull the Spartan ships back out to sea.
+Alcibiades's troops, leading the Athenian pursuit, landed and attempted to pull the Spartan ships back out to sea.
 The Peloponnesians fought to prevent their ships from being towed away, and Pharnabazus's troops came up to support them.
 Thrasybulus landed his own force to temporarily relieve pressure on Alcibiades, and meanwhile ordered Theramenes to join up with Athenian land forces nearby and bring them to reinforce the sailors and marines on the beach.
 The Spartans and Persians, overwhelmed by the arrival of multiple forces from several directions, were defeated and driven off, and the Athenians captured all the Spartan ships which were not destroyed.
 A letter dispatched to Sparta by Hippocrates, vice-admiral under Mindarus, was intercepted and taken to Athens; it ran as follows: "The ships are lost.
 Mindarus is dead.
 The men are starving.
 We know not what to do".
 A short time later Sparta petitioned for peace, but their appeals were ultimately rejected by the Athenians.